zbalkan/zbalkan.github.io/_posts/2023-08-08-wazuh-pain-points.md

 There is no chance to reload the daemon with a new configuration or ruleset.
 If you add a custom rule or modify a rule, you have to restart the cluster.
 If you change the `ossec.conf`, you must restart the specific `wazuh-manager` instance.
 And, of course, if you do a configuration change affecting the cluster, you must change the configuration on each node and restart them one by one.

-The only exception is about the centralized configuration, aka `shared.conf` for agents.
+The only exception is about the centralised configuration, aka `shared.conf` for agents.
 When you change the shared configuration, agents do not need to be restarted.
 The agents periodically check for `shared.conf` changes, like a group policy or any other configuration management tool.
 It is called Groups and it is confusing when the term Groups is also used for rules ([issue](https://github.com/wazuh/wazuh/issues/15227)).

 What happens during a service restart? **Logs are lost forever**, depending on your load-balancer setup.